HP scoring ▼

 How we derived the weights

 The weights aren’t theoretical.
-They’re the output of an empirical research track called Track E that ran across five iterations, each on real on-chain corpora, with statistical analysis and cross-validation against external research.The story arc
+They’re the output of an empirical research track called Track E that ran across six iterations, each on real on-chain corpora, with statistical analysis and cross-validation against external research.The story arc

 | Run | n | Headline finding |